 Amrita’s practice focuses on litigation in all areas of intellectual property, including patents, trademarks, copyright, confidential information and trade secrets.

-She is very active in the Ontario Bar Association (OBA) and is currently an elected representative for Toronto on the OBA Council, the Vice-Chair for the Information Technology and Intellectual Property section executive, and a member-at-large of the Women Lawyers Forum section executive.
+She is very active in the Ontario Bar Association (OBA) and is currently an elected representative for Toronto on the OBA Council, the Chair for the Information Technology and Intellectual Property section executive, and the Vice-Chair of the Women Lawyers Forum section executive.
 She is also the co-Chair of OBA Law Day, and a member of the OBA’s Membership and Pro Bono Committees.

 Amrita is also the Vice-Chair of the Intellectual Property Institute of Canada's (IPIC) Litigation committee, and is on IPIC’s Women in IP and Young Practitioners committees.
 In addition, she is actively engaged in diversity and inclusion initiatives and outreach, and chairs the firm's Diversity & Inclusion Committee.
 She mentors students through the annual OJEN mock trial, and the McGill Law Women of Colour Collective, and junior lawyers through the OBA and IPIC.